 Portland may not invent every foodie trend — but we do tend to perfect them.
 Take Pine Street Market, opened in May 2016, for example.
 Set in Old Town Chinatown, downtown’s oldest quarter, this chef-driven emporium is Portland’s answer to the kind of modern “food halls” that have drawn gastronomic raves in New York City, Los Angeles and Washington, D.C.

 Open from early morning to late night every day, Pine Street makes a great lunch stop for visitors staying in downtown hotels or exploring the nearby Portland Saturday Market, Voodoo Doughnut or Stumptown Coffee.

 Among the market’s tenants, you can delight in a new soft-serve ice cream venture from Salt & Straw (called Wiz Bang Bar), savor Olympia Provisions’ foot-long, artisan hot dogs from OP Wurst and sip meticulously roasted coffee from Barista’s Brass Bar.
-Trifecta Annex, helmed by James Beard Award-winning author and baker Ken Forkish, offers croissants, breads and pizza while Kim Jong Smokehouse, a star-studded collaboration between Kim Jong Grillin’s Han Ly Huang, Smokehouse Tavern‘s BJ Smith and Earl Ninsom of acclaimed Thai eatery Langbaan, serves up a smokey twist on Korean BBQ.
+Checkerboard Pizza, helmed by James Beard Award-winning author and baker Ken Forkish, offers croissants, breads and pizza while Kim Jong Smokehouse, a star-studded collaboration between Kim Jong Grillin’s Han Ly Huang, Smokehouse Tavern‘s BJ Smith and Earl Ninsom of acclaimed Thai eatery Langbaan, serves up a smokey twist on Korean BBQ.